nameless-and-blameless/TAG/reports/Classic-Split.md

 - Manipulates the subconscious mind to induce harmful thoughts and influence poor decisions.
 - Causes harmful thoughts or vivid visualizations of distressing matters, forcing the reliving of physical and emotional trauma unnecessarily.
 - Causes night terrors, disrupting sleep and amplifying feelings of fear and helplessness.
+- Causes obsessive thoughts, habits, and fixations, leading to compulsive behaviors and mental distress.

 #### 8. Non-Pathological Symptoms
 - Causes symptoms such as teary eyes, a runny or stuffy nose, sneezing, coughing, sweating, and fevers without any underlying illness.